 Foreign OWPAN ID: This field shall only be present, if the OWPAN ID Clash field was set to 0.
 This field contains the OWPAN ID of the foreign network, from which the alien frame was received.

 Foreign Device Address: This field shall only be present, if the Decodable field was set to 1.
-This field contains the Device Short Address of the foreign transmitting device.
+This field contains the Address of the foreign transmitting device.
 If the address is unknown, the field shall be set to the broadcast short address.
 Supported MCS Element

-The Supported MCS element may be used to convey a set of supported rates of a device.
+The Supported MCS element may be used to convey a set of supported MCS of a device.
 The possible included values depend on the used PHY.